 Vegan Chocolate Peppermint Cupcakes ~ the combination of rich chocolate, sweet buttercream, and cooling peppermint will bring on holiday cheer!

-Nothing says “It’s a Holiday!” better than chocolate and peppermint together.
+Nothing says “It’s the holidays” better than chocolate and peppermint together.
 Wouldn’t you agree?
 These Chocolate Peppermint Cupcakes are filled with festive vibes and neeeed to be in your life this season!

 How to make chocolate cupcakes more chocolatey

-For this recipe, I used Dutch Processed Cocoa.
+For these Chocolate Peppermint Cupcakes, I used Dutch Processed Cocoa.
 It took these cupcakes to another level!
 They came out so rich and chocolatey!
 I’ve used it for years but stayed away from baking with it because I’ve heard it could create undesirable results.

 Dutch Processed Cocoa has a neutral PH and won’t react in recipes with just baking soda.
 So, you can’t use it in any recipe to replace regular cocoa powder.
 However, I used apple cider vinegar to create a vegan buttermilk and that produced enough acidity for fantastic results.
 It’s a game-changer!